Right Here, Right Now

 Jan 24, 2022

-This week’s Winning Edge Mindset Blog is written by Richard Jackson MBE – the founder and co-architect of The Winning Edge programme.
+This week’s Winning Edge Mindset Blog is written by Richard Jackson MBE – the founder and co-architect of The Winning Edge course.
 Here he shares his thoughts on why living in the now is so important to our mental wellbeing and how we find out where we really want to be...

 One of my son-in-law’s is celebrating his 50th Birthday and it’s led me to reflect on how it doesn’t seem that long ago since I celebrated mine.
 Only it was some time ago.
 Because time goes so quickly, and the older we get, it seems to go even quicker.